mapbox/mapbox.js/API.md

 The first argument is required and must be the id of an element, or a DOM element reference.

-The second argument is required and must be:
+The second argument is optional and can be:

-* An `id` string `examples.map-foo`
+* A map `id` string `examples.map-foo`
 * A URL to TileJSON, like `http://a.tiles.mapbox.com/v3/examples.map-0l53fhk2.json`
-* A TileJSON object, from your own Javascript code
+* A [TileJSON](http://mapbox.com/wax/tilejson.html) object, from your own Javascript code

 The third argument is optional.
 If provided, it is the same options as provided to [L.Map](http://leafletjs.com/reference.html#map-options)